ratnesh134/Video-Summarization-ChatBot/README.md

 Code Quality: The codebase is modular, well-commented, and adheres to good Python coding practices.

-System Design: The architectural design is clear, robust, and leverages the strengths of each chosen tool (Gemini for vision, Groq for chat).
+System Design: The architectural design is clear, robust, and leverages the strengths of each chosen tool (Gemini for vision, LLAMA 3.3-70B via Groq Cloud for chat).

 Documentation: This README.md file provides a comprehensive overview, setup instructions, and usage guidelines.